 Applying for a role in social media

-Your CV is highly unlikely to ever land you a job in social media management.
+Your CV, alone, is highly unlikely to ever land you a job in social media management.
 Your CV needs to get you through the initial round of vetting so one of your main challenges is avoiding major holes in your timeline and anything that may signal social media is not actually your first choice career.

 As we mentioned above, the key traits we’re looking for are commercial awareness, creativity, resourcefulness, and attention to detail.
 If you have a degree, we favour those with a creative writing element to them, such as journalism or English literature/language, or a more business and marketing focus.

 Providing your CV has kept you in the running, your covering letter is what really sets you apart.
 It’s easy to spot a stock letter that has been topped-and-tailed and mailed to 30+ employers and that’s a real turn off.We get a lot of applications, yours has to stand out.
 We strongly recommend finding the three or four companies you really want to work for and create highly-tailored copy for each one.